json-moore/json-moore/README.md

 ## 🧑‍💻 About Me & My Skills

 ⚡ I am an aspiring Web Developer!
-I have a creative personality and love to design and create solutions to problems.
+I have a creative personality and love to design and create solutions to problems.<br>
 🌱 I’m learning SQL and using SQL Server Management Studio, while also learning Javascript on the side.

-🤖 **Languages**: C++, JavaScript, HTML, CSS
+🤖 **Languages**: C++, JavaScript, HTML, CSS<br>
 🔨 **Tools & Technologies**: Visual Studio, Visual Studio Code, GitHub

 ## 🤝 Connect with Me